tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 output are referred to as *m*-of-*n* multi-signature transactions [[28]], and the current implementation corresponds to the trivial way of building a multi-signature scheme by concatenating individual signatures.
-Additionally, a threshold policy can be enforced where only $ m $ valid signatures out of the $ n $ possible ones are needed to redeem the transaction (again this is the most straightforward way to turn a multi-signature scheme into some kind of basic threshold signature scheme).
+Additionally, a threshold policy can be enforced where only $ m $ valid signatures out of the $ n $ possible ones are needed to redeem the transaction.
+(Again, this is the most straightforward way to turn a multi-signature scheme into some kind of basic threshold signature scheme.)

 While several multi-signature schemes could offer an improvement over the currently available method, two properties increase the possible impact: